oplS16projects/FP1/README.md

       (item "Fourth point in list"))) ......

 What I liked most about it was creating a list of items and how simple and alegant the code looked.
-Compared to the following:
+Compared to the following.

     (slide................
      (item "First point")